vgvassilev/clad/docs/userDocs/source/user/CoreConcepts.rst

 obtained at the price of a gradient, rather than at the price of rerunning the computation in higher precision.

-:doc:`Floating point error estimation <FloatingPointErrorEstimation>` describes the framework, its classes and how to write a custom model;
+:doc:`Floating-point error estimation <FloatingPointErrorEstimation>` describes the framework, its classes and how to write a custom model;
 :cpp:func:`estimate_error` in the :doc:`API reference <reference>` describes the interface.